anthonykoch/website/_posts/2019-02-06-image-compressors-compared.md

 ### Conclusion

-Interestingly, even for different images compressed by the same compressor, the quality of the images differed.
-Some looked pixelated and some didn't.
-This just goes to show that you need to be always look at the end result to make sure it doesn't look the output quality is acceptable.
+Interestingly, different pictures produced a different quality of output for the same compressor with the same settings.
+Some pictures were pixelated and some weren't.
+This just goes to show you should always look at the end result to make sure the output quality is acceptable.

 **To decide which compressor is best for you**, or even what settings you choose for the compressor, **you have to decide what you value**.
-This is a seesaw decision.
+This is a "seesaw" decision.
 Do you value bytes saved or image quality?
-As we've seen, some of the compressors can be tuned to be somewhere in the middle.

-Personally, I value bytes saved reduction, and I highly doubt, the majority of users aren't going to notice the minor artifacting.
-I'll probably do more testing, but `imageoptim` and `jpeg-recompress` or `mozjpeg` all look like great choices for the most bytes saved while retaining quality, if the settings are right.
+Personally, I value bytes saved, and I highly doubt the majority of users are going to notice the minor artifacting.
+In fact, I found the artifcating to only be noticeable on a high ppi screen with the brightness turned all the way up. `imageoptim` and `jpeg-recompress` or `mozjpeg` all look like great choices for the most bytes saved while retaining quality, if the settings are right.

 <script>